 The Milwaukee Art Museum Research Center

-With a history dating back to 1916, the research center has been housed in the historic Judge Jason Downer mansion on Prospect Avenue since 2017.
-The three-story Judge Jason Downer mansion was designed by architect Edward Townsend Mix and built in 1874.
+In 2017, the Research Center moved to the historic Judge Jason Downer mansion at 1201 N. Prospect Avenue.
+The three-story Victorian Gothic Judge Jason Downer mansion was designed by architect Edward Townsend Mix and built in 1874.
 It is listed on the National Register of Historic Places.